pjakiela/stata/regression-table.md

 by typing `ereturn list` immediately after running your regression).
 These locals are over-written as soon as you run another regression - so we need to save them somewhere.
 This is what `eststo` does.

 `eststo` is very easy to use.
 You can simply type `eststo` after running any regression.
-Alternatively, you can preceed each regression command with `eststo:`, as you can see in this example:
+Alternatively, you can precede each regression command with `eststo:`, as you see in this example:
 ```
 eststo:  c_act coartemprice
 ```